-In our second session, Pat Doyen (Riverdale, Maryland) devoted her residency to working in the time and labor intensive practice of stop-motion animation.
+Pat Doyen (Riverdale, Maryland) devoted her residency to working in the time and labor intensive practice of stop-motion animation.
 Using a macro lens on a 16mm camera, Pat shot 700 feet of B&W film, in which she animated a delicate collage of handmade paper and found insect wings.
 Embracing the tactile ambience of the material, she hand-processed the footage in the laundry room sink.
 While on site, Pat also made a daily practice of experimenting with lumen prints (photograms exposed in the sun).

 Merche Blasco (New York // Madrid) built the software, tested the hardware, and composed the audio elements for Sonic Bloom, a participatory sound performance commissioned by the city of New York for their Up Late event at the High Line urban park.
 Merche describes the project as one in which “participants create a communal soundscape by exploring an area of the park at night by flashlight.
 The flashlights trigger a grid of sensors that read changes in the ambient light conditions, sending the data to software which cues specific sounds.”
 In her last phase of engineering the piece, Merche installed it temporarily in the North Mountain woods, where it was tested by some of the locals.
 The official public debut of Sonic Bloom and the park’s Up Late event at large was reportedly a great success and drew a huge number of people wanting to play with plants and flashlights in the park at night.

-At the end of July North Mountain hosted Impractical Labor in Service of the Speculative Arts as a shared group residency, which was a first both for the artist organization and NMT.
+North Mountain hosted Impractical Labor in Service of the Speculative Arts (ILSSA) as a shared group residency, which was a first both for the artist organization and NMT.
 Over the course of four days, five ILSSA artists shared skills, presented individual projects, and help envision and evolve ILSSA’s mission.
 ILSSA identifies itself as “a membership organization for those who make experimental or conceptual work with obsolete technology….
 A socially engaged art project consisting of a Union and a Research Institute, ILSSA is an evolving publishing and public practice platform committed to investigating the value of labor and mining the potential of the obsolete.”
 Some of the cool things that happened were: individual project critiques, tablet weaving, personal geography practices, film screenings, snuggle cooking, spinning, breadmaking, and a lot of impractical conversation.
 Although the weather was hot, the residents explored the areas of NMT on their own and as a group.
 Dan Varenka (Rochester, New York), Maria Epes (Asheville, North Carolina), Meg Wiessner (Baltimore, Maryland), Emily Larned (Bridgeport, Connecticut), and John Labovitz (North Mountain) all participated and contributed to the programming of the shared residency experience.

-In our first session of the summer season, visual artist Emily O’Leary (Austin, Texas) used the “sampler,” an antiquated commercial product developed for young women to demonstrate their command of needlework skills, as a form which approximates the female body at work.
+Visual artist Emily O’Leary (Austin, Texas) used the “sampler,” an antiquated commercial product developed for young women to demonstrate their command of needlework skills, as a form which approximates the female body at work.
 “The vignettes in my samplers are specific in detail but missing enough context for a viewer to be able to fit them neatly within a larger narrative, mirroring the lack of context typical of most of the extant historical samplers.
 Museums have thousands of samplers labored over by young women and girls, but usually the only information we actually have about the maker’s life is her name, her age, and the year her sampler was completed.
 There’s just the barest scaffold of details to try and hang a story on.”